Table of contents

 So, how do you combat this disruption to your daily routine?
 It helps if you can tune your brain to thinking that you’re going to an actual office every day – wake up on time and get ready just like you’d go for work.
 And to strengthen this mindset – invest in a designated work area.

 Bringing structure to your day is easy when you figure out when you’re most productive.
 For instance, if you’re a morning person, an 8-4 or 9-5 slot would be ideal, following which you could tend to your house chores.
+Also, you can try using time-tracking tools.
+Time-tracking strategies have been shown to increase employee productivity in some businesses; they might also be effective for you.
 At the same time, if there are dependencies on other team members, ensure you establish common working hours so that it’s convenient for everybody.

 4. Reducing distractions